-The Dogue de Bordeaux is an immense, muscular, stocky, and well-balanced dog with a massive head.
-It is sometimes called the French Mastiff, and dogue means mastiff in French.
-Despite its powerful appearance, the Dogue is quite gentle in demeanor.
+The dogue de Bordeaux is an immense French working dog with a short fawn coat.
+One of the oldest and rarest dog breeds in France, this mastiff is a muscular, stocky, and well-balanced dog with a massive head.
+It is sometimes called the French mastiff—dogue means mastiff in French.
+Despite its powerful appearance, the dogue is quite gentle in demeanor.
 On the other hand, its intense loyalty makes the breed a highly effective guard dog.

 Characteristics of the Dogue de Bordeaux

 The imposing dogue de Bordeaux is an excellent dog for most households.
 It can get along quite well with kids, but make sure to be careful when the dog is around small children.
 A giant dog is not always aware of its size.
 Overall, the dogue de Bordeaux is an excellent choice if you want a large canine that makes a wonderful protector and companion.

 |Tendency to Bark||Low|

 History of the Dogue de Bordeaux